ethyca/fidesops/docs/fidesops/docs/guides/masking_strategies.md

 ### AES Encrypt

-Masks by encrypting the value using AES.
-Is deterministic such that the same input value will mask to the same value within the same privacy request.
-This is not the case when the masking service is called as standalone service (outside of a privacy request).
+Masks the data using AES encryption before returning it.
+The AES encryption strategy is deterministic such that the same input will return the same output within the context of the same privacy request.
+This is not the case when the masking service is called as a standalone service, outside the context of a privacy request.

 `strategy`: `aes_encrypt`